apivideo/api.video-documentation/get-started/gcs-migration.md

 Once you have granted all necessary access, you can start the migration.

-1. Navigate to the api.video [Import Tool](https://import.api.video/).
+1. Navigate to the api.video [Import Tool](https://dashboard.api.video/import).

 2. Select **Google Cloud Storage** from the list.

-3. Log into your api.video account.
-This process links your api.video workspace to the Import tool.

-4. If you have multiple api.video projects in your workspace, select the project where you want to migrate your content to.

-5. Next, enter the name of the Google Cloud Storage bucket that you want to migrate.
+3. Next, enter the name of the Google Cloud Storage bucket that you want to migrate.

-6. Next, the tool retrieves the available videos from Google Cloud Storage.
+4. Next, the tool retrieves the available videos from Google Cloud Storage.
 Select the videos you would like to import.

-7. Select the videos you want to migrate, and start the import process.
+5. Select the videos you want to migrate, and start the import process.

 The process displays the upload status and encoding status for each video.